Quick reference guide

 Insurance

-In addition to the limitations placed on owners in terms of the Financial Sector Regulation Act, the Insurance Act provides that an insurer must notify the prudential authority of the South Africa Reserve Bank (the Prudential Authority) of any regulated arrangements (such as those resulting in a change of control) affecting significant owners.
-Thereafter, the Prudential Authority is empowered to, among other remedies, request further information and approve of the said arrangement.
+In addition to the limitations placed on owners in terms of the Financial Sector Regulation Act, the Insurance Act provides that an insurer must notify the prudential authority of the South African Reserve Bank (the Prudential Authority) of any regulated arrangements (such as those resulting in a change of control) affecting significant owners.
+The Prudential Authority is thereafter empowered to, among other remedies, request further information and approve the arrangement before it is implemented.

 Air services